wally-crunk/circular-icons/README.md

 # circular-icons

-This is a mirror of Circular-Icons released by Prothemedesign.com under the MIT license.
+This is a mirror of Circular-Icons released by Prothemedesign.com under the GPL license.

 https://prothemedesign.com/tools/circular-icons/